-- a) details of the measures to be taken for compliance with applicable provisions of OHSA, - b) details of measures necessary to protect the health and safety of workers before any testing can be conducted, - c) details of the structural adequacy of the structure if Item 3 (Racking) or 7 (Lifting devices) of Table 1 applies, - d) the date and signature of the person conducting the PSR, and his or her seal if a P.Eng.
+- a) details of the measures to be taken for compliance with applicable provisions of the OHSA; - details of measures necessary to protect the health and safety of workers before any testing can be conducted; - details of the structural adequacy of the structure if Item 3 (Racking) or 7 (Lifting devices) of Table 1 applies; and - the seal and signature of the practitioner conducting the PSR (only Circumstance 8 allows for PSR to be provided by non-practitioners).

-Significantly more could be included in a Report and examples of content are outlined in Sections 6.4 and 6.5 in this guideline.
-For further guidance refer to MLTSD's Guidelines for Pre-Start Health and Safety Reviews.
+Significantly more could be included in a report, and examples of content are outlined in Sections 6.4 and 6.5 in this guideline.
+For further guidance, refer to MLTSD's Guidelines for Pre-Start Health and Safety Reviews.